microsoft/verona/src/readme.md

 # To Do

 - Lookup in a `TypeParam`, e.g., `create` or an associated type.
-- Check that default types for type parameters satisfy predicates.
 - Free variables in object literals.
 - Tuples as traits.
 - Pattern matching.